xcape-io/PyProps/GuizeroProps/README.md

 ﻿# Guizero Props
 *Examples of pure Python props using **Tkinter** even loop with **Guizero**.*

-<a href="https://pypi.org/project/guizero/" target="_blank">Guizero</a> is a very simple and easy GUI framework built over [Tkinter](https://docs.python.org/3/library/tkinter.html) so if you need a simple GUI for your props it's a reasonable choice and if you need more features you have access to <a href="https://docs.python.org/3/library/tkinter.html" target="_blank">Tkinter</a> via the `_gui.tk` property.
+<a href="https://pypi.org/project/guizero/" target="_blank">Guizero</a> is a very simple and easy GUI framework built over [Tkinter](https://docs.python.org/3/library/tkinter.html) so if you need a simple GUI for your prop it's a reasonable choice and if you need more features you have access to <a href="https://docs.python.org/3/library/tkinter.html" target="_blank">Tkinter</a> via the `_gui.tk` property.

 ***GuizeroProps*** is suitable for:
 * simple graphical interface for a Raspberry with a TV display